 Semis, big rigs, 18-wheelers, tractor-trailers, and other large commercial trucks are hulking steel beasts that can weigh up to 80,000 pounds when carrying a full load of cargo.

-The size and weight of these massive trucks—and the fact they cause catastrophic accidents, injuries, and deaths—makes it imperative that people who drive these vehicles have the qualifications, training, and supervision they need to do their jobs safely.
+The size and weight of these massive trucks—and the fact they cause catastrophic accidents, injuries, and deaths—makes it imperative that the people who drive these vehicles have the qualifications, training, and supervision they need to do their jobs safely.

 The Federal Motor Carrier Safety Administration (FMCSA) has strict regulations and requirements for commercial truck drivers.
 During the hiring process, transportation companies should conduct the following screenings to ensure prospective truck operators have appropriate credentials and safe driving records: